EnigmaCurry/d.rymcg.tech/README.md

   * Homepage acts as a dashboard or launcher for all your other apps (but this is not required for any other functionality, if you don't need it.)
+* [Postfix-Relay](postfix-relay#readme) - a simple email forwarding
+  service (SMTP) which can be used by any other container that needs to send email.

 Install these other services at your leisure/preference: